barakedry/object-editor/README.md

 # How to use
 ## Installation

-###using bower
+use bower or download the zip

 ```bash
 bower install object-editor
 ```

-or download the zip and include in your project this files:
+Include the following files in your project:
 * object-editor.js
 * object-editor.css